-- 13. Information on each individual model is shown at the bottom.
-The summary tab gives the model chi squared, R_g , D{max} , excluded volume, molecular weight estimated from the excluded volume, and, if appropriate, mean NSD of the model. - Any models rejected from the average by DAMAVER will be shown in red in the summary tab list. - Tip: The model highlighted in blue in the summary tab is the 'most probable' model, this can be used as your final bead model instead of doing a dammin refinement. - 14.
+- 12. Information on each individual model is shown at the bottom.
+The summary tab gives the model chi squared, R_g , D{max} , excluded volume, molecular weight estimated from the excluded volume, and, if appropriate, mean NSD of the model. - · Any models rejected from the average by DAMAVER will be shown in red in the summary tab list. - Tip: The model highlighted in blue in the summary tab is the 'most probable' model, this can be used as your final bead model instead of doing a DAMMIN refinement. - Note: DAMMIN in ATSAS >=3.1.0 doesn't provide the D{max} value for the model. - 13.
 Also, each individual model has a tab which shows the data, the model fit, and the residuals.

-- 15. The results summary shown in Summary tab is automatically saved as a refix>dammif_results.csv csv file, e.g. for this data as glucose_isomerase_dammif_results.csv.
-All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name. - 16.
+- 14. The results summary shown in Summary tab is automatically saved as a cprefix>dammif_results.csv e.g. for this data as glucose_isomerase_dammif_results.csv.
+All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name. - 15.
 Click on the Viewer tab to open the model viewer. - Note: The model viewer is intended for a fast first look at the results.
 It is not currently up to the standards of a program like pyMOL.